Sinhagad: Medieval history

-Shahaji Bhosale, as the commander of Ibrahim Adil Shah II of Sultanate of Bijapur was entrusted with the control of the Pune region.
-His son Shivaji, refused to accept the Adilshahi and initiated the task of setting up Swarajya.
+Shahaji, as the commander of Ibrahim Adil Shah II of Sultanate of Bijapur was entrusted with the control of the Pune region.
+His son Shivaji, refused to accept the Sultanate of Bijapur and initiated the task of setting up Hindavi Swarajya.
 Shivaji gained control of Kondana in 1647 by convincing Siddi Amber, the Adilshahi Sardar who controlled the fort, that he, the son of Shahaji Bhosale, could manage the fort's defences optimally.
 Bapuji Mudgal Deshpande played a key role in this activity.
 Adil Shah jailed Siddi Amber for this treasonous act and schemed to get it back.
 He imprisoned Shahaji Bhosale for a concocted crime and informed Shivaji.
 In 1649, Adil Shah traded the fort for Shahaji's release.

 Shivaji recaptured it in 1656 again with the help of Bapuji Mudgal Deshpande who convinced the Fort commander by giving land in the newly created Khed Shivapur village and peacefully gained control of the fort.

 This fort saw attacks by Mughals in 1662, 1663, and 1665.
 In 1664, Shaista Khan, a Mughal general, tried to bribe the people of the fort to hand it over to him but was unsuccessful.
-Through the Treaty of Purandar in 1665, that Shivaji entered into with Mughal general Mirza Raja Jai Singh I, the fort passed into the Mughal hands.
+Through the Treaty of Purandar (1665), that Shivaji entered into with Mughal general Mirza Raja Jai Singh I, the fort passed into the Mughal hands.